elastic/beats-docker/README.md

 wonderful [pytest](http://doc.pytest.org/en/latest/)

-Please be aware that `beats-docker` is developed under a test-driven work-flow.
+Please be aware that `beats-docker` is developed under a test-driven workflow.
 Please refrain from submitting patches without test coverage.
 If you are not familiar with testing in Python, please raise an issue instead.